hsc996/Social-Media-API-Webserver/README.md

 * `Primary Key` --> in order to promote consistency and clarification, I've colored the primary keys and their associated data type in red: This is also outlined in the database legend.
 Furthermore, to elucidate these elements further, I have placed them in bold text and identified them using a `(PK)` notation.
 This allows the viewer to find these key elements faster.

-* `Foreign Key` -->
+* `Foreign Key` --> the database legend identifies that the foreign keys can be found in blue.
+I decided to colour the text of the foreign key attribute, data type and constraint of each entity blue.
+Similarly to the primary key legend, I also decided to make these even more identifiable by underlining the text and placing a `(FK)` notation besides each of them.

+I have used traditional ERD symbols in order to represent the relationships between the entities.
+The double line represents 'one-and-only-one', while the cirle with the extending crows foot symbol represents 'none-or-many'.
+For example, the line connecting the tables `User` and `Post` entities has a double line at the "user" end and the cirle crows foot symbol at the "post" end.
+This is because one (and only one) user can create many (or none, if they so desire) posts.
+Thus, as zero or many posts can belong to a single user, these symbols accurately represent the relationship between these two models.
+These symbols have been intentionally excluded from the database legend as they are customary and hence widely regonisable within a software development team.

+At first glance, one is able to see that this ERD adheres to the First Normal Form (1NF) of data normalisation, as each entity contains a single primary key to ensure unique records and every column contains atomic values (e.g. `username`, `email`).
+Furthermore, it also adheres to Second Normal Form (2NF) as it eliminates transitive dependencies.
+This is apparent as all key attributes depend on the entire primary key; for example, the use of the `ChallengeParticipants` junction table will mean that the `challenge_id` and `user_id` together form the composite key in order to handle many-to-many relationships.

-This visualisation is essential for designing the database schema in order to achieve data normalisation, which minimises redundancy and avoids data duplication, thus leading to a more consistent and manageable database.
+This visual representation of the database is essential for designing the database schema in order to achieve data normalisation, which minimises redundancy and avoids data duplication, thus leading to a more consistent and manageable database.
 Furthermore, by illustrating FK relationships, the ERD aids in enforing referential integrity, thus ensuring that relationships between table are accurately maintained.

 ```
 - Create a detailed ERD with a detailed explanation of how all the relations depicted in the ERD are normalised
 - ERD must include a legend/key of the notation and styles, matching a notation or style identified in the accompanying explanation
-- Must include comparisons to how at least ONE model/relations would in other level sof normalisation that the one shown in the ERD
+- Must include comparisons to how at least ONE model/relations would in other levels of normalisation that the one shown in the ERD
 ```